mavickers/vue-toolkit/vue-helpers/extensions/readme.md

 This are various and sundry helper methods that don't have a place to stand alone.
 Since lodash is a dependency I've generally attached them to lodash.

+The methods in this module are more or less candidates to be migrated to another package as they generally will not be Vue specific.

 ## isVueComponent

 ### Usage